General Journals

 Imported Journal

 The Account/Dimension Mapping is beneficial if the accounts and dimensions in the previous accounting system have different codes from those in Business Central.
-Our employee expense example below uses the Account/Dimension Mapping in a slightly different context but illustrates the possibilities.
+Our employee expense example below utilises the Account/Dimension Mapping in a slightly different context, but it illustrates the possibilities.

 Example 2: Import for Dimensioned Amount Columns